Mesnero/ros2-api/README.md

     {
 		"type": 32;
 		"publisher_name": string;
-		"payload":
+		"payload": {
 			"joint_values": double[];
    		}
+    }
 #### [JoyMessage](https://docs.ros.org/en/noetic/api/sensor_msgs/html/msg/Joy.html)
-Default topic: `controller_input`
+Default topic: `/controller_input`
 JSON Structure:

     {
 		"type": 50;
 		"publisher_name": string;
-		"payload":
+		"payload": {
 			"buttons": int[];
    			"axes": double[];
       		}
+    }
 #### JointStates
-Default topic: `joints_states`
+Default topic: `/joints_states`

 JSON Structure:

     {
 		"type": 2;
 		"publisher_name": string;
-		"payload":
+		"payload": {
 				"names": string[];
 				"positions": double[];
 				"velocity": double[];
 				"effort": double[];
+    				"nanoseconds": int;
+				"seconds": int;
     		}
+	}
 #### ClientFeedback
-Default topic: `feedback_channel`
+Default topic: `/feedback_channel`

 JSON Structure:

     {
 		"type": 1;
 		"publisher_name": string;
-		"payload":
+		"payload": {
 			"feedback_code": int;
 			"message": string;
    		}
+    }

 Most feedback code only make sense when used with the Validator found [here](https://github.com/Mesnero/rosbco).
 The Feedback Code currently has the following mapping:

     	PUBLISHER_NOT_FOUND (1): Returned when the publisher_name was not found.
 	UNEXPECTED_MSG_STRUCTURE (2):  Returned when the JSON Structure was formatted unexpectedly.
 	ROBOT_DISCONNECTED_UNEXPECTEDLY (3): Returned when the robot suddenly disconnected.
 	INVALID_CMD (100): Returned if the validator can't use the command.
-	NO_WARNING (101): Returned if everything worked as expected.
+	VELOCITY_LIMIT (101): Returned if a joint exceeded the velocity limit.
-	DECELERATE_FOR_APPROACHING_SINGULARITY (102): Returned if the Validator needs to break, because of an approaching singularity.
+	DECELERATE_FOR_APPROACHING_SINGULARITY (102): Returned if the Validator needs to break, because of an approaching singularity (Only sent when using cartesian mode in Validator).
- 	HALT_FOR_SINGULARITY (103): Returned if the Validator needs to halt, because of a singularity.
+ 	HALT_FOR_SINGULARITY (103): Returned if the Validator needs to halt, because of a singularity (Only sent when using cartesian mode in Validator).
   	DECELERATE_FOR_COLLISION (104): Returned if the Validator needs to break, because of an upcomming collision.
    	HALT_FOR_COLLISION (105): Returned if the Validator needs to halt, because of a collision.
-	JOINT_BOUND (106): Returned if the Validator is close to a Joint/Velocity limit and needs to break/halt.
+	POSITION_LIMIT (106): Returned if the Validator is close to a Joint Position limit and needs to break/halt.
-	DECELERATE_FOR_LEAVING_SINGULARITY: Sent when robot is currently leaving the singularity.
+	DECELERATE_FOR_LEAVING_SINGULARITY: Sent when robot is currently leaving the singularity (Only sent when using cartesian mode in Validator).

 ## Adding a new message type
 Right now it is difficult to add new message types.
 I will work on it, to make it easier.
 Currently it is only possible to extend the publishers, not the subscribers.
-1. In types.hpp: extend the MessageType enum with your new message and assign it your type number
+1. In types.hpp: extend the MessageType enum with your new message and assign it your type number.
 2. In types.hpp: add your new enum to the mapping array, along with it's String representation and default topic.
 3. In publisher_factory.hpp: Add your new enum to the switch case in create_publisher and return a new publisher with the msg it should have
 4. In json_serializer_msgs.hpp: If your msg isn't yet present: Add a wrapper struct around your message.
 (Similar to the others) And define the to_json and from_json methods.